Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ## Purpose of this site

 This site has been created so that users can share and seek information about places to visit.
-Unregistered users can view a summary of the posts, to get a flavour of what the site does.
+Unregistered users can view a summary of the posts and to get a flavour of what the site does.
-Registered users can create posts, edit and delete their own posts.
-They can also comment and like other peoples posts.
+Registered users can create, edit and delete their own posts.
+They can also comment and like other people's posts.

 ![am i responsive](/documentation/testing/location_responsive.png)